OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 						-
 			- Security incidents occur when an organization experiences a breach of the confidentiality, integrity, and/or availability of information.
 			- Security professionals are responsible for understanding such risks and implementing appropriate designed controls to mitigate risks to an acceptable level.
+			- ### The DAD Triad.
+				- The DAD triad is closely related to the
 				-
 -